wjdenny/wjdenny.github.io/content/@2005cummins_teaching.md

 ---
 tags:
-  - source
+  - "source"
-aliases:
+alias: "Teaching for Cross-Language Transfer in Dual Language Education: Possibilities and Pitfalls"
-  - "Teaching for Cross-Language Transfer in Dual Language Education: Possibilities and Pitfalls"
+draft: false
 ---
 # Teaching for Cross-Language Transfer in Dual Language Education: Possibilities and Pitfalls